fbuonojr/homework_1/README.md

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved. -->

-# 01 HTML CSS Git: Code Refactor
+# Frank Buono Homework 1: Code Refactoring

 ## Technologies include HTML5 and CSS

 ### HTML5 semantic changes
-Changes I made to the files:
+The changes I made two the two files are explained in comments.
-* Replaced the first div class="header" tag with a header tag
-* Replaced a div tag with a section tag